sstadick/fuzzyfind/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sstadick/fuzzyfind)](https://goreportcard.com/report/github.com/sstadick/fuzzyfind)

 # approx
-A clone of python fuzzysearch library in Go.
+fuzzyfind/approx is an approximate string matching tool.
+It is heavily inspired by Python [fuzzysearch library](https://github.com/taleinat/fuzzysearch/blob/v0.1.0/fuzzysearch/fuzzysearch.py) by [Tal Einat](https://github.com/taleinat).

-It is based off the v0.1.0 version of the Python [fuzzysearch library](https://github.com/taleinat/fuzzysearch/blob/v0.1.0/fuzzysearch/fuzzysearch.py) by [Tal Einat](https://github.com/taleinat).
+What makes this library differnt than other \*fuzzy\* libraries is that it returns the start and end index's of your pattern in the text that you search.
+The long term goal is to add more variants of this search for different use cases.
+For now though, ApproxFind will work well.

 ## Synopsis
 fuzzyfind uses a modified levenshtein algorithm to find approximate matches of a subsequence in a sequence.
 My reason for using this tools is for extracting regions of sequencing reads that might have mutations.